hds/hegdenu.net/content/posts/debugging-tokio-instrumentation.md

 ```

 The first bit (`debugging_tokio_instrumentation`) is the target, which by default is the same as
-the module path (so it's the name of our example application).
-After the colon are the fields
+the module path so it's the name of our example application.
+After the colon are the fields (just
-(just one field: `fun=true`) and finally the message (`pre-yield`).
-An event's message is actually
+one field: `fun=true`) and finally the message (`pre-yield`).
+An event's message is actually just a
-just a specially handled field with the name `message`.
-This event isn't coloured because it isn't
+specially handled field with the name `message`.
+This event isn't coloured because it isn't part of
-part of the instrumentation that `ari-subscriber` knows about.
+the instrumentation that `ari-subscriber` knows about.

-The following line is the wake operation (it's purple!).
+The next line is the wake operation (it's purple!).
 We can see that its target is
 `tokio::task::waker` and then it has 2 fields and no message.
 The fields are
 `op="waker.wake_by_ref"` and `task.id=1`.